Bradley Fighting Vehicle

-The Bradley Fighting Vehicle (BFV) is a tracked armoured fighting vehicle platform of the United States developed by FMC Corporation and manufactured by BAE Systems Land & Armaments, formerly United Defense.
-It is named after U.S. General Omar Bradley.
+The Bradley Fighting Vehicle (BFV) is an American tracked armored fighting vehicle of the United States developed by FMC Corporation and now manufactured by BAE Systems Land & Armaments, formerly United Defense.
+It is named for U.S. General of the Army Omar Bradley.

 The Bradley is designed to transport infantry or scouts with armor protection, while providing covering fire to suppress enemy troops and armored vehicles.
-The several Bradley variants include the M2 Bradley infantry fighting vehicle and the M3 Bradley reconnaissance and infantry fighting vehicle.
-The M2 holds a crew of three—a commander, a gunner, and a driver—along with six fully equipped soldiers.
+Variants include the M2 Bradley infantry fighting vehicle and the M3 Bradley reconnaissance vehicle.
+The M2 holds a crew of three—a commander, a gunner and a driver—along with six fully equipped soldiers.
 The M3 mainly conducts scout missions and carries two scout troopers in addition to the regular crew of three, with space for additional BGM-71 TOW missiles.

-In 2014, the U.S. Army selected BAE Systems Armored Multi-Purpose Vehicle (AMPV) proposal of a turretless variant of the BFV to replace over 2,800 M113s in service.
-Some 2,907 Bradleys will be modified to become AMPVs for the U.S. Army.
+In 2014, the U.S. Army selected BAE Systems' Armored Multi-Purpose Vehicle (AMPV) proposal of a turretless variant of the Bradley to replace over 2,800 M113 armored personnel carriers.
+Some 2,907 surplus Bradleys will be modified to become AMPVs for the U.S. Army.

 Design

 The Bradley was developed largely in response to the Soviet BMP family of infantry fighting vehicles.
-The Bradley was meant to serve as both an armored personnel carrier and a tank-killer.
+The Bradley was meant to serve as an armored personnel carrier and a tank-killer.
 One design requirement specified that it should be as fast as the M1 Abrams main battle tank, so the vehicles could maintain formation.